Skip to main content

 Audience Size

-Ideally, the audience size should be equal to or greater than 100,000 people, but there are a few exceptions where you can already launch a project with a smaller size, bearing in mind that some data might be taken into account differently.
+Ideally, the audience should be at least 100,000 people.
+However, there are exceptions where you can launch a project with a smaller audience, keeping in mind that the data may be interpreted differently.

 Criteria Size🎒